Thanks for your interest in Getting Involved with SHIFT Festival!

 LNT: Leave No Trace!

 Hello future SHIFTer!
 Thank you for your interest in the LNT team.
 In the Burning Man spirit, SHIFT aims to be a Leave No Trace event by leaving the event site as it was– or better!
-The LNT team is in charge of keeping the event site looking just as pristine as it was before the festival.
-This crew works during the event and Post event.
+The LNT team is in charge of keeping the event site looking just as pristine (or better!) as it was before the festival.
+This crew works during the event and post-event.
 This includes engaging with attendees during the event, and staying on site after the event ends to perform “MOOP sweeps”.

 LNT Vollies will:

 - Perform Daily event sweeps, which includes walking the roads, checking the music stages, and clearing the surrounding public areas of debris every morning.

-- Processing any lost & found, and delivering to Info Booth
+- Processing any lost & found, and delivering it to Info Booth

 - Sweeping Designated Smoking Areas

-- Roaming the event site and campsites, and talk to participants about LNT
+- Roaming the event site and talking to participants about LNT or elevating to the productions team where there is an issue

 - Post-event LNT and Moop Sweeps to ensure the site is left as good as it was when we found it.